The cost to build this 500 sq. ft. ADU in California is approximately $133,100

 4. Title 24 energy calculations estimate the unit's energy usage and confirm the plans meet the state's energy efficiency requirements.

-5. Permitting fees charged by the city, as well as additional surcharges (like school district or energy fees) for new construction projects.
+5. Permitting fees are charged by the city, as well as additional surcharges (like school district or energy fees) for new construction projects.
 These vary greatly by municipality.

 ServiceAverage Price